ujaehrig/j6toj8/PITCHME.md

-# From Java 6 Java 8
+# From Java 6 to Java 8
 ## What's new?

 +++